 Slow down the pace while scoping out the subtropical archipelago of Scilly…

-Take me to a place where there are no people and no cars, my Old Man said when I asked him where he would like to go for his first holiday in donkey’s years.
-With the moon too much of a reach and just over budget, a rower friend recommended Scilly – the island chain of somewhat warmer climes 28 miles off the Cornish coast – as the closest we’d get to that sort of seclusion in the South West.
+Take me to a place where there are no people and no cars, my Old Man had said when I asked him where he would like to go for his first holiday in donkey’s years.
+With the moon over budget and a bit of a reach, a rower friend recommended Scilly – the island chain of somewhat warmer climes 28 miles off the Cornish coast – as the closest we’d get to that sort of seclusion in the South West.
 “Take seasickness tablets for the crossing,” she warned, “but you’ll love it.”

-As it turned out, the three-hour ride over from Penzance on the Scillonian III passenger ferry – passing futuristic-looking flyboarders and the famous open-air Minack Theatre perched on the rocky granite cliffs – was millpond-smooth and as pleasurable it could have been.
+As it turned out, the three-hour ride over from Penzance on the Scillonian III passenger ferry – passing futuristic flyboarders and the famous open-air Minack Theatre on the rocky granite cliffs – was millpond-smooth and as pleasurable it could have been.
 (Put it down to a surprisingly long and paradisiacal spell of British weather and plenty of porpoise-spotting from the ship.)
-As of May this year you can fly to St Mary’s with Island Helicopters too, from Land’s End (from £215 return), or get the Skybus from there (a 15-minute flight) or, alternatively, Newquay and Exeter airports.
+You can now fly into St Mary’s with Island Helicopters too, from Land’s End (from £215 return), or get the Skybus from there (a 15-minute flight) or, alternatively, Newquay and Exeter airports.
 Whichever mode you choose, you’ll arrive on Scilly soil car-free.
 That’s the way the residents like it; there are few motors on the roads so it’s great for fleeing the rat race, the city traffic and the sound of angry tooting.
 Especially once you start island-hopping to the less developed parts of the archipelago.

 We spotted the billowing flag of Star Castle Hotel – the 16th-century fortress you’ll be wanting to stay in if you’re basing yourself on the largest of the five inhabited isles – the minute we began to approach St Mary’s dock and float serenely through pristine teal and turquoise waters.
 On the fortified Garrison Hill to the west of Hugh Town – with a moat, dungeon and canons that once defended mainland Britain – it takes its name from its eight-pointed shape and has an indoor heated pool, free tennis and golf as well as its own vineyard where you can have yourself a lovely lobster lunch.
 The Star’s enviable sweeping sea views alone are worth the steep climb from the town (don’t worry, the hotel will collect you and your luggage from the ferry).